bosterholz/cloudcourse/index.md

-## A quick introduction of workflow managment systems
+## Workflow managment systems

 ### What have we done so far?

-Last time we
+Last time we set up our own instance in the de.NBI cloud.
+We created volumes and mounted them to get a mean to store our data in a persistant fashion.

 ### Markdown